NYPL/engineering-general/standards/decommissioning.md

 ## Example

-The Staff Picks react application was recently decommissioned and moved to a Drupal-based application.
+In 2020, the Staff Picks react application was decommissioned and moved to a Drupal-based application.
 The following is on the [Staff Picks README](https://github.com/nypl/staff-picks).

 ```
 # Deprecated